-Zen Cho was born and raised in Malaysia, and lives in London.
-Her short fiction has been nominated for the Selangor Young Talent Awards and the Pushcart Prize, honour-listed for the Carl Brandon Society Awards, and translated into French, Spanish, Italian and Finnish.
-Cho was a 2013 nominee for the Campbell Award for Best New Writer, joint winner of the Crawford Award for her short story collection Spirits Abroad (Buku Fixi, 2014) and winner of the British Fantasy Award for Best Newcomer for her debut historical fantasy novel Sorcerer to the Crown (Ace/Macmillan, 2015).
+Zen Cho was born and raised in Malaysia, and lives in the UK.
+Her short fiction has been awarded a Hugo, honour-listed for the Carl Brandon Society Awards, and translated into French, Spanish, Italian, Finnish, Chinese and Japanese.
+Cho was a finalist for the Astounding Award for Best New Writer, joint winner of the Crawford Award for her short story collection Spirits Abroad, and winner of the British Fantasy Award for Best Newcomer for her debut novel Sorcerer to the Crown.

-Cho is the editor of anthology Cyberpunk: Malaysia (Buku Fixi, 2015), a Popular-The Star Readers’ Choice Awards 2016 finalist.
-She was a juror for the Speculative Literature Foundation 2014 Diverse Writers and Diverse Worlds grants and has served on the Board of non-profit Con or Bust.
-She has appeared at festivals and conventions in Malaysia, USA, UK, the Netherlands and Finland, and co-organised UK convention Nine Worlds Geekfest’s first Race & Culture programming track.
-Cho has spoken on feminism and social justice in genre on Minnesota Public Radio News, BBC Radio 4 and Al Jazeera’s online daily TV show The Stream.
+Cho edited the short story anthology Cyberpunk: Malaysia, a Popular-The Star Readers’ Choice Awards 2016 finalist.
+She was a juror for the Speculative Literature Foundation 2014 Diverse Writers and Diverse Worlds grants, served on the Board of non-profit Con or Bust and has been a SFWA (Science Fiction & Fantasy Writers of America) mentor for emerging writers.
+She has appeared at events in Malaysia, USA, UK, the Netherlands, Finland, Hong Kong and Ireland, and co-organised UK convention Nine Worlds Geekfest’s first Race & Culture programming track.
+Cho has spoken about genre and social justice on BBC Radio, Minnesota Public Radio News and Al Jazeera’s online daily TV show The Stream.

 These photos are free to download.
 To open the hi-res version, click on the image, then left-click and choose “View image”.
 Left-click again to save.
 Please credit the photographer as identified in the caption.